JYNNEOS vaccine consent, supply and administration in NSW

 Health practitioners operating under this Protocol must:

-• ensure records relating to the administration of the Vaccine are retained in the medical record and are uploaded to the Australian Immunisation Register (AIR) unless the patient makes a specific request that their vaccination is not recorded in the AIR.
+• Ensure records relating to the administration of the Vaccine are retained in the medical record and are uploaded to the Australian Immunisation Register (AIR),unless the person requests that their vaccination is not recorded on the AIR.
+If the patient requests that their vaccination is not recorded on the AIR, authorised vaccination providers must be able to provide a record of Vaccine use.

 Vaccine information